CIS-Spring-2024/cis-2336-assignment-1-IPochynyukCoding/README.md

 Credits to:

-Furinkan (Reviewing the first draft)
+Furinkan (Reviewed the first draft and introduced div-classes to better space elements)

 René [cunning_prophet] (Introduced Flexboxes to improve mobile viewing)